West Virginia Online Poker

 Joining MSIGA was crucial in making West Virginia a viable online poker market.
 West Virginia’s sub-two million population isn’t enough to sustain a healthy online poker ecosystem singlehandedly, but MSIGA membership makes that a nonissue.

 Now, West Virginia can approve licensed poker sites to share player pools with other MSIGA members.
-For example, BetMGM Poker could enter West Virginia and seat West Virginians at tables with players from Michigan and New Jersey.
+For example, BetRivers Poker offers shared tables between West Virginia, Delaware, Michigan, and Pennsylvania.

 Current MSIGA membership consists of the following: